andywar65/architettura/README.md

 You can load a Wavefront OBJ file setting block `NAME` to `obj-mtl` and `PARAM1` to the OBJ filename.
 OBJ and MTL must have same filename and must be loaded to media/documents with lowercase extension.
 New standard is GLTF.
 Set the `NAME` to `gltf` and `PARAM1` to the GLTF filename.

 BIM (Building Information Management) standard blocks are recognized as real life building elements.
-By now we have `Wall`, `Slab`, `Door` and `Window` BIM entities.
+By now we have `Wall`, `Slab`, `Door`, `Window` and `Stair` BIM entities.
 If you put a `Door/Window` inside a `Wall`, you get a `Openwall`.

-In a Wall block you can define it's `PART` to set the partition type (physical characteristics, TODO) and `MATERIALs` for interior and exterior surfaces.
-A single material can describe three stripes of the same surface.
+In a Wall block you can define it's `PART` to set the partition type (physical characteristics) and `MATERIALs` for interior and exterior surfaces.
+A single material can describe three stripes of the same wall surface.
 In Slabs a single material describes ceiling and floor patterns.

 Doors can be hinged or sliding, single or double.
 Geometry and behaviour are defined in CAD (block dimension and attributes), appearance is defined by `MATERIAL`.
 If you set `PART` attribute to `ghost`, door is not rendered.
 If a door panel is clicked, an animation is triggered.
 Windows are similar, but they also have a `SILL`, representing the height of the window sill from the floor.
 Wall underneath will inherit the material from the wall entity you have poked.

+### Survey Pages

+A `Survey Page` is useful to calculate surfaces and weights.
+Create a Survey and select the Scene you want to survey.
+Save and view the survey.
+A table of entities is displayed, with informations regarding materials, partitions and dimensions, along with weights of walls and slabs if you provided them with a `Partition`.
+You can copy and paste the table to a spreadsheet to calculate surfaces and volumes.
+Edit again the Survey Page: you will notice that Scene Page Layers have been imported, with the ability to exclude them from the survey.
+This is pretty handy, because you can have multiple surveys targeting the same Scene, taking in account different dimensional aspects (i.e. Demolitions and Reconstructions).